-Dr. Shu-Ching Chen is an Eminent Scholar Chaired Professor in the School of Computing and Information Sciences (SCIS) at Florida International University (FIU), Miami.
+Dr. Shu-Ching Chen is an Associate Director and an Eminent Scholar Chaired Professor in the School of Computing and Information Sciences (SCIS) at Florida International University (FIU), Miami.
 He has been a Full Professor since August 2009 in SCIS at FIU.
 Prior to that, he was an Assistant/Associate Professor in SCIS at FIU from 1999.
 He received his Ph.D. degree in Electrical and Computer Engineering in 1998, and Master's degrees in Computer Science, Electrical Engineering, and Civil Engineering in 1992, 1995, and 1996, respectively, all from Purdue University, West Lafayette, IN, USA.

 He is the Director of the Distributed Multimedia Information Systems Laboratory (DMIS) and the Co-Director of the Integrated Computer Augmented Virtual Environment (I-CAVE).
 His main research interests include multimedia big data, content-based image/video retrieval, multimedia data mining, multimedia systems, and Disaster Information Management.
 As the Director of the DMIS lab, Dr. Chen has led the development of challenging, innovative, and community-centered projects, among which stands out the Florida Public Hurricane Loss Model (FPHLM), of which he is the Co-PI and leader of the Computer Science Component.